Krishna4609/assignment/Linkedlist/readme.txt

-this python file implements LinkedList operations.
+This python file implements LinkedList operations. i have committed.